Stephen-T-Kaye/average/README.md

 npm run test
 ```

+A HTML Test Report will be written to `./_pages/tests`.

+Successful CI builds also publish these [test](https://stephen-t-kaye.github.io/average/tests/) to GitHub Pages

 Run tests with code coverage: Also runs linting first

 ```sh
 npm run coverage
 ```

-A code coverage reports will be written to `./_pages/coverage`.
+Code coverage reports will be written to `./_pages/coverage`.

 Successful CI builds also publish the [coverage report](https://stephen-t-kaye.github.io/average/coverage/lcov-report)
 for master to GitHub Pages